PolaricServer/docs/docs/setup.rst

 If type is ``TCPKISS``, you fill in the IP-address (or server host name) and a port number. ``TCPKISS`` is useful e.g. if using *Polaric-aprsd* along with programs like *Direwolf*.
 Actually, it may be used to access any TNC over a serial device, using a serial to network proxy like *ser2net* or *tcptty*.
 This can be more flexible and reliable than using the serial port directly from Polaric-aprsd.

 Positioning
 -----------

-*Polaric-aprs* can be set up to send position reports like a tracker.
+*Polaric-aprsd* can be set up to send position reports like a tracker.
 It will only send such reports on the primary internet channel (APRSIS, APIRSIS-SRV or ROUTER) unless you explicitly allow it to send it on RF.
+Position reports can be encrypted and you can choose if encryption is to be used on RF as well as on APRS-IS.
 A digipeater path would be used on RF.
 You may use a GPS on a serial port and you may also use the NMEA packets from the GPS to adjust the clock.
 If GPS is not used or if it doesn't get a fix, we may use a default fixed position.

 A smart-beaconing algorithm will be used if the position changes.
 The frequency of the reporting will depend on the speed and direction of the movement. *Min-pause* is the minimum time between transmissions. *Max-pause* is the maximum time between transmissions. *Min-distance* is the distance (should perhaps be called max-distance) moved before a transmission is generated and max-turn is the maximum change in direction before a transmission is generated.